lental/TeamBuilding/2016/README.md

 ### Provide very specific, pointed compliments

+Giving positive feedback is generally a good thing.
+However, a key point is that the more specific you can be around your positive feedback, the more meaningful it is.

-Actively express your positive opinions whenever you have them - If you see a line of code that impressed you, tell them!
+Actively express your positive opinions whenever you have them -

+* If you see a line of code that impressed you, tell them!
-  If you thought someone's explanation was very clear, tell them!
+* If you thought someone's explanation was very clear, tell them!
+* If someone handled a tough situation gracefully
+* If someone thought of a solution that you didn't consider

-Be very observant - Haircuts are the easiest.
+I try to be very observant about appearance - Haircuts are the easiest.
 Acknowledge when someone cuts their hair, or if someone does their hair differently.

-For some, you can acknlowedge if you like their particular outfit, or if you can go as far and acknowlege if someone got new clothes.
+Other observations can be around new shoes, glasses/contacts.
+It's not necessarily about giving the compliment, but showing that you care about/respect your co-workers.

-Of course, understand people's boundries. some people may be more reserved than others.
+Of course, understand peoples' boundries. some people may be appreciate this type of conversation more than others.

 If you get into a very deep conversation with someone, thank them for their time, and express how nice it is to talk to them as such.
 It closes these types of conversations off nicely, and makes everyone feel good at the end.

 # What has made me stand out

+For me, I built my reputation on two main traits: being personable and being a domain master.
+These two traits have given me the exposure and responsibilities I needed to succeed.
+Below are what I believe has built this reputation.

 ## An outgoing personality

+I'm generally willing to talk to anyone, and handle social situations in a respectful way.
+I sincerely want to know more about everyone around me

 ## An overall positive perspective of any situation

 The ability to be enthusiastic, especially when times are not always rosy.
 You do need to stay honest and not sugar-coat everything, but you need to make sure people focus on the positives.